ashraaf97/IIUMShop/README.md

 # IIUMShop
 A simple e-commerce app using React Native
 This app is originally built with Expo CLI.
 Changing to React Native CLI may requires different library.
+This App use firebase as backend.

 ### Requirement